 Heartache

 I can’t imagine there is a worse feeling than knowing your partner has strayed.
 I suspect a couple of ex-boyfriends have cheated on me in the past.
 Not that any of them have confessed.
-But I get a gut feeling about these things, and my gut rarely lets me down.
-In a way, I am grateful that if they have cheated on me, that they have hidden this from me.
+But I get a gut feeling about these things, and my gut rarely lies.
 Maybe if I had known for sure, I would be more cynical about love.

-If you loved someone and found out they had cheated on you, would you forgive them?
+If you loved someone and discovered they had cheated, could you find it in you to forgive them?

 Perhaps you would never forgive them completely, but would you at least be able to push it to the back of your mind, because your loyalty for that person was so strong?

-Believe it or not, I want loyalty to come out on top here, just like I want to believe that you can’t have love or loyalty without the other.
-But is loyalty ever really enough?
+Believe it or not, I want loyalty to come out on top here, but is it ever really enough?

-Ultimately, as human beings, we want to believe in both.
-For me, there is no greater feeling than finding yourself in a loyal relationship with someone who loves you dearly, whom you love deeply in return.
+Ultimately, as human beings, we want to believe in love and loyalty.
+For me, there is no greater feeling than finding yourself in a relationship with someone loyal who loves you dearly, whom you love deeply in return.

 Marriage Without Love

 Yet, I am also aware that experiencing love and loyalty in the same relationship, isn’t always possible.
 In some cultures, love isn’t a necessity.
 Let’s take arranged marriages for example.
-Arranged marriages are still the norm in many cultures, especially within Southern Asia.
-These marriages tend to be organised by the families of the couple, the bride only having met her future husband perhaps a handful of times before their big day (many couples don’t ever meet until their wedding day!)
-The families often organise the match for convenience, for wealth, or even for popularity.
+Arranged marriages are still the norm in some cultures, especially within Southern Asia.
+The families often organise matches for convenience, for wealth, or even for popularity.
 If the couple is lucky, they may grow to love one another.
 But sadly, it is not always the case.

 What Would You Choose?